 2. Avoid abuse.
 Take advantage of a good promotion, but don’t exploit it to the point where you draw attention to yourself.
 Sometimes when a great deal comes around, it’s easy to get carried away and abuse it.
 As I stated in one of my earliest posts, the relationship between travel hackers and businesses should be mutually beneficial.

 3. Stay below the radar.
 When I’m buying gift cards or putting any kind of manufactured spend on my card, I make sure the amount doesn’t raise a red flag at the register, with the bank, or any parties involved in the transaction.
-This means I keep manufactured spending under $5,000 per credit card, I don’t buy $5,000 in gift cards in-store at a time, I don’t try to use four different gift cards to buy a money order, and I definitely don’t walk up to the register and try to unload more than one gift card onto Bluebird.
+This means I keep manufactured spending under $5,000 per credit card.
+I don’t buy $5,000 in gift cards in-store at a time.
+I definitely don’t walk up to the register and try to unload more than one gift card onto Bluebird.

 4. Don’t spend it all in one place.
 This ties in with staying below the radar: Don’t put all of your manufactured spending activity on one card, or buy all of your gift cards in one place.
 Unloading can be difficult, but as I’ve outlined in the Newbie Guide, there are a variety of options for doing so.

-Ultimately it comes down to keeping your spending relatively low, not blabbing to the wrong crowd about your hobby, and staying low-key.
-As someone who’s been doing this for two years now, I can attest that this thing has longevity as long as you’re responsible and do your part to preserve it.
-At times I may write about a great offer but I don’t advocate anyone abuse it.
+Ultimately, it comes down to keeping your spending reasonable and staying low-key.
+As someone who’s been doing this for two years, I can attest that this thing has longevity as long as you’re responsible and do your part to preserve it.
+I may write about a great offer, but I don’t advocate anyone abuse it.
 If you read about me generating $40,000 in manufactured spending in a month, know that it’s not all done in one place.
 Similarly, when you read about me spending 45 minutes inside a Walmart buying money orders and loading Bluebird, I’m not hogging the Bluebird kiosk the entire time in clear view of the staff while 30 people stand behind me giving me death stares.

-That being said, I hope everyone follows this advice as it benefits us all and ensures we’ll be earning (and hopefully traveling) for years to come.
+That being said, I hope everyone follows this advice.
+It benefits us all and ensures we’ll be earning miles for years to come.